Capture of Klisura Pass: Battle

 The attack was led by the II Army Corps, and especially by the 1st and 11th divisions.
-During the battle, the Italians used for the first time the new M13 medium tanks of the Centauro Armored Division.
+During the battle, the Italians used M13 medium tanks of the Centauro Armored Division.
 They were used in frontal attacks, but were decimated by Greek artillery fire.
 On 10 January, after four days of fierce battles, the Greek infantry divisions finally captured the pass.
 The final assault that resulted in the location's capture was led by the recently arrived 5th Division, which consisted mainly of Cretans.